camunda/camunda-bpm-platform/TESTING.md

 # Running Integration Tests

-The integration testsuites are located under `qa/`.
+The integration test suites are located under `qa/`.
 There you'll find a folder named XX-runtime for each server runtime we support.
 These projects are responsible for taking a runtime container distribution (ie. Apache Tomcat, WildFly AS ...) and configuring it for integration testing.
 The actual integration tests are located in the `qa/integration-tests-engine` and `qa/integration-tests-webapps` modules.